 Home visits: DePaul is following the guidance of our regulatory and licensing bodies.
 We are working to conduct home visits that minimize the risk of spreading COVID-19 while also allowing us to maintain our vital connections to those we serve.

-Worker availability and on-call: With the closing of schools and our organization exploring remote work options, a client/caregiver’s assigned caseworker may not always be available.
+Worker availability and on-call: With the closing of schools and our organization’s use of remote work options, a client/caregiver’s assigned caseworker may not always be available.
 The on-call line remains available to clients/caregivers 24 hours a day, 7 days a week and a caseworker will always be available to respond.
 Due to the fluidity of this situation, we are planning for the possibility of increased crisis calls.

 Support in times of crisis: This time of fear and uncertainty can add to the complexities of the work of our caregivers.
 Children, families, and individuals, especially those who have experienced past trauma, may seek additional reassurance or may regress in behaviors that have been improving.
 Our caseworkers are committed to helping our clients and caregivers navigate this new experience.
 In addition to our on-call availability for current caregivers, our Community-Based Services program is also offering telehealth to current and new clients.
 Call the DePaul office nearest you to learn more.

 To all our partners—employees, caregivers, clients, referral sources, licensing bodies, donors, volunteers—we are grateful for your flexibility and understanding as we navigate the unknowns and complexities of this unprecedented public health issue.
 We will continue to be here for you under these difficult circumstances, helping and supporting one another as we go.
 We are committed to planning well, relying on good guidance and one another, executing well, and learning lessons as we go.
 Thank you for your ongoing trust in us.